George Blake: Death

+Cultural references

+Desmond Bagley's 1971 novel The Freedom Trap and its screen version, John Huston's The Mackintosh Man from 1973, were loosely based on Blake's prison escape.

+For his novel Tinker Tailor Soldier Spy John le Carré used Blake's foreign background ("half a Dutchman and half a Jew") as partial inspiration for the characters of Toby Esterhase and Roy Bland.
+Le Carré later recalled "when I started putting together my little bestiary of suspects, I made sure there were at least two of them...who were alienated by birth from the class structure that they served."

 The play Cell Mates (1995) by Simon Gray is about Blake and Sean Bourke.
 The original production starred Stephen Fry as Blake and Rik Mayall as Bourke.
-The production was thrown into turmoil when Fry walked out following a bad review.
+The production was thrown into turmoil when Fry left the production following a bad review.
 Alfred Hitchcock planned to make a film, The Short Night, based on Blake, but died before doing so.

 In 2015, BBC Storyville made a documentary about Blake at the age of 92, which included interviews with Blake.
 The film was titled Storyville: Masterspy of Moscow – George Blake.
 In 2021 the BBC radio play Breaking Blake by Barnaby Kay was broadcast.
 It covers his escape from prison and his flight to a Czechoslovakian border post with East Germany in a camper van's hidden compartment.

 George Blake appears as a character in Ian McEwan's novel The Innocent.